 FLORIDA DEPARTMENT OF HEALTH IN ORANGE COUNTY ENCOURAGES REGULAR SCREENING FOR CERVICAL CANCER PREVENTION

-The Florida Department of Health in Orange County (DOH-Orange) encourages women to visit their health care provider in January, Cervical Health Awareness Month, to be screened for cervical cancer, and learn more about preventing cervical cancer through lifestyle change and vaccination.
+Orlando, FL – The Florida Department of Health in Orange County (DOH-Orange) encourages women to visit their health care provider during Cervical Health Awareness Month to get screened for cervical cancer, and learn more about preventing cervical cancer through lifestyle change and vaccination.

-According to the National Cervical Cancer Coalition, more than 13,000 women in the United States are diagnosed with cervical cancer each year.
-In most cases cervical cancer can be prevented through early detection and treatment of abnormal cell changes that occur in the cervix years before cervical cancer develops.
+More than 14,000 women in the United States are diagnosed with cervical cancer each year and more than 4,200 die, according to the National Cervical Cancer Coalition.
+In most cases cervical cancer can be prevented through early detection and treatment.

 According to the Centers for Disease Control and Prevention (CDC), to reduce risk or prevent cervical cancer women should: